How to Become a Certified Administrative Professional

 Research the requirements to become a certified administrative professional.
 Learn about the job description and duties and read the step-by-step process to start a career in office administration.

-Do I Want to Be a Certified Administrative Professional?
+Should I Become a Certified Administrative Professional?

-|Degree Level||None required, most employers prefer some postsecondary education *|
+|Degree Level||None required; most employers prefer some postsecondary education|

 |Degree Fields||Administrative assistant, business office technology, legal secretary, medical office administration|